isaacMedina1/personalDrumlogs/01-Diary.rmd

 Do 15. _Can't Take My Eyes Off You_, transcription till chorus.

-Sa 17. _Paradiddle Johnnie_, bars 1-24 on practice pad, @ 70 BPM.
+Sa 17. _Paradiddle Johnnie_, Bars 1-24 on practice pad, @ 70 BPM.

 Di 13. _Coding_, practice of Jungle beats with Tidalcycles for the upcoming Algorave event.

-Do 08. _Paradiddle Johnnie_, bars 1-16, shuffle feel, various orchestrations (toms, hi-hat, snare).
+Do 08. _Paradiddle Johnnie_, Bars 1-16, shuffle feel, various orchestrations (toms, hi-hat, snare).

 So 04. _The Breakbeat Bible, E6: Syncopated Accents on the Snare_, ex 1-4 with inverted doubles. _Improv_.  **40 min**

-Fr 02. _Paradiddle Johnnie_, bars 1-16, shuffle feel, accents reinforced on Bassdrum, sticks and brushes.
+Fr 02. _Paradiddle Johnnie_, Bars 1-16, shuffle feel, accents reinforced on Bassdrum, sticks and brushes.

 ## Mai 2023 {-}